Our Favorite Munich Hotels

-Many visitors become familiar with the area west of Altstadt, often referred to as Westend, as it is home to the enormous Theresienwiese open space, aka home to Oktoberfest.
+Many visitors become familiar with the area west of Altstadt, often referred to as Westend, as it is home to the enormous Theresienwiese open space, where Oktoberfest is held.
 The world’s largest folk festival, held over three weeks in the last two weeks of September and the first week of October, draws millions of visitors to the city each year, making accommodation scarce and prices soar.
-Outside of this time, the area south of the Hauptbahnhof (main station) is still worth a visit for the majestic statue of Bavaria, peaceful Bavariapark, and for the transport wing of the Deutsches Museum, the Verkehrszentrum.
-Further out west, around 30 minutes by public transport, is Schloss Nymphenburg, a palace with beautifully preserved buildings and perfectly manicured gardens, which dates as far back as 1664 and makes for a lovely day trip.
-Another day trip, important for anyone wanting to understand Germany’s dark past, is the concentration camp at Dachau in the northwest of the city, which is easily reached via the subway.
+Outside of this time, the area is still worth a visit for the majestic statue of Bavaria, peaceful Bavariapark, and for the transport wing of the Deutsches Museum, the Verkehrszentrum.

 The Best Places to Stay in Munich